lxma/gobitset/README.md

 # gobitset
+_(work in progress)_

-Simple uint64 bitset for Go
+Simple uint64 bitset for Go.

+Benefit over performing corresponding actions directly in the code is rather to enhance readability.